wrld3d/wrld-sdk-samples/android/README.md

 - [Android SDK Tools](http://developer.android.com/sdk/index.html#Other) (24.4.1 or higher)
 - [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) (r10e or higher)

-## eeGeo API Key

-In order to use the eeGeo 3D Maps SDK, you must sign up for a free developer account at https://www.eegeo.com/developers.
-After signing up, you'll be able to create an [API key](https://www.eegeo.com/developers/apikeys) for your apps.

-To run these samples, you must then place the API key in the [main.cpp](https://github.com/eegeo/eegeo-sdk-samples/blob/master/android/jni/main.cpp#L15) file.

 ## Setup

 First, download the latest eeGeo Android SDK by running the following command in the root of the repository:

 *   `./update.platform.sh -p android`
     *   We recommend you run this step frequently to keep your SDK version up to date.

 The following steps will guide you through installing and setting up the Android SDK, and Eclipse.
 If you already have these installed and setup, you can skip to [here](#setting-up-the-project).